neelchauhan/mpd-x/docs/mpd48.md

     client (LAC emulator) <- L2TP tunnel -> LNS

-Mpd is able to operate in both LAC and LNS modes.
+mpdx is able to operate in both LAC and LNS modes.
 As LAC mpd supports both simple case LAC emulator and complete LAC topologies.
 Complete LAC can be configured by joining two physical devices using mpd\'s repeater functionality.